Treatment

 Here’s a general breakdown of the procedure:

-- The targeted area will be marked and sterilized with a cleansing fluid.
+1. The targeted area will be marked and sterilized with a cleansing fluid.

-- Numbing cream will be applied to the area.
+2. Numbing cream will be applied to the area.
 It will be absorbed by the skin in a few minutes.

-- An injection will be used to pierce the skin.
+3. An injection will be used to pierce the skin.
 The filler will be unloaded into the area through this needle.

-- Multiple injections may be required under each eye.
+4. Multiple injections may be required under each eye.
 In the case of linear threading, the appearance medicine specialist will inject a tunnel of filler into the targeted area, while slowly withdrawing the needle.

-- The filler will be smoothed into place.
+5. The filler will be smoothed into place.

-Since this is a completely harmless and non-surgical process, the entire procedure takes only 5 to 20 minutes.
-However, for such a fast procedure, the effects last for 9-12 months, which makes it an extremely appealing treatment!
+Since this is a completely harmless and non-surgical process, the entire procedure takes only 15 to 20 minutes.
+However, for such a fast procedure, the effects last for 6-12 months, which makes it an extremely appealing treatment!

-Recovery Period for Under Eye Treatment:
+Recovery Period For Under Eye Treatment

 The recovery period, although not intricate, should be completed with caution with the following protocol:

-- Post-procedure, ice packs must be applied to the treated area.
+• Post-procedure, ice packs must be applied to the treated area.

-- Temporary redness, bruising or swelling can be observed.
+• Temporary redness, bruising or swelling can be observed.
 These side effects disappear soon and an ice pack is prescribed to avoid them.

-- A few follow-up appointments are preferred to assess the area and determine further need of additional fillers.
+• A few follow-up appointments are preferred to assess the area and determine further need of additional fillers.
 If needed, more injections will be recommended – future injections over a period of weeks or months may also be recommended.

 Under-Eye Filler FAQs

-- Under-eye filler works best for people with tear troughs due to genetic reasons as opposed to lifestyle factors.
+• Under-eye filler works best for people with tear troughs due to genetic reasons as opposed to lifestyle factors.

-- Smokers should be cautious as smoking can disturb the healing process in the body.
+• Smokers should be cautious as smoking can disturb the healing process in the body.

-- Under-eye fillers are not advised for pregnant and breastfeeding women due to incomplete testing done in the field.
+• Under-eye fillers are not advised for pregnant and breastfeeding women due to incomplete testing done in the field.

 Belotero® is hyaluronic acid dermal filler.
 It is used to improve the look of facial fold and wrinkles and restore volume, including contouring, shaping and volumising of the lips.
 Always read the label and consult your Healthcare Professional for more information.
 This medical device must be administered by a Healthcare Professional.
 You should tell your practitioner and avoid treatment with BELOTERO® if you: have had an allergic reaction to any of the ingredients; if you tend to develop keloids or heavy scars; have any bleeding disorders, poor wound healing, inflamed or infected skin, or general infection; are under the age of 18; are pregnant or breastfeeding.
 Please inform your practitioner of any diseases you have or have had.
 These include in particular cardiovascular diseases, autoimmune diseases, diabetes, epilepsy, liver or kidney problems, skin infections or severe allergies.
 If you take medication or vitamins, have had previous cosmetic procedures, or have been treated with other implants, please inform your practitioner.
 Copyright © 2019.
 Pharmacy Retailing NZ Limited t/a Health Care Logistics (HCL).
 58 Richard Pearse Drive, Mangere, Auckland 2022 All rights reserved.
 Belotero ® and Merz Aesthetics are registered trademarks of Merz Pharma GMbH & Co.
 KGaA